MayDay47/azure-docs/articles/virtual-desktop/configure-automatic-updates.md

 This article explains how to configure Microsoft Endpoint Configuration Manager to automatically apply updates to a Windows Virtual Desktop host running Windows 10 Enterprise multi-session.

+An alternative approach to update virtual machines in a Windows Virtual Desktop host pool is to build a new version of the master image.
+This updated image can be used to re-deploy the virtual machines in the host pool.

 ## Prerequisites

 To configure this setting, you'll need the following things: